codenvibes/hackernotes/notes/glossary.md

 2. **DomainTools** <br>DomainTools offers a comprehensive set of tools for domain name research, including WHOIS lookup, domain monitoring, and historical domain data.<br>Get started: https://whois.domaintools.com/

+3. **Pipl.com** <br>It is one of the most useful online information-gathering tools.<br>It will give all information about a person that is present on their various social media sites or the data that has been leaked.
+The information will be sufficient enough to know a person's strength, weakness, location, and other such details.<br>Get started: https://pipl.com/

 <br><p align="center">※※※※※※※※※※※※</p><br>
 </details>